quaderno/quaderno.js/README.md

             Tax ID:
             <input data-stripe="tax_id"/>
         </label>

         <button type="submit">Submit Payment</button>
     </form>

 Notice that the inputs also has the data-stripe attribute.
 It is mandatory to include this attribute in at least the **first name** input to prevent unexpected results.
 By not including it in the **last name**, **country**, **postal code** or **tax id** will result in not exact taxes calculations due to lack of information.

-And that's it.
-By adding the Quaderno js library it will initialize the Stripe library for you.
+And that's it!
+By adding the QuadernoStripe.js library it will initialize the Stripe library for you.
 If you want, you can add a name to those extra field to submit them to your server.

-##Step 2: Create a single use token
+###Step 2: Create a single use token

 Next, we will want to create a single-use token that can be used to represent the credit card information your customer enters.
 Note that you should not store or attempt to reuse single-use tokens.
 After the code we just added, in a separated script tag, we'll add an event handler to our form.
 We want to capture the **submit** event, and then use the credit card information to create a single-use token.